AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

 ## Features

- - The result of this software will be a chart of the voted meals that includes the number of votes
+ - The results of this software will be:
+    -  a chart of the voted meals that includes the number of votes visible only to the restaurant
- - Four meals per week are then manually chosen to make a final menu: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifth day uses leftovers)
+    - after manual input from the restaurant: a meal plan visible to both the restaurant and guests
- - Voting mechanics translate the student preferences into charts per category that show the votes
+ - Voting mechanics translate the student preferences into comparison charts (e.g. pie charts, column charts) that show the votes, one per category
    - The system counts votes for each meal option and shows it on its respective chart
    - Later: The restaurant can further edit the resulting plan
+ - Manually: the restaurant chooses four meals for the week to make a final menu: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifth day uses leftovers)

 ## User interactions